-When Steve Jobs transformed Apple’s entire marketing strategy in the 90s, it laid the foundational changes that turned the company into the giant it is today.
-Being able to make these huge changes is something most CMOs can only dream of.
+Most marketing leaders can only dream of making such momentous changes.
 Getting the rest of the c-suite to place their trust in marketing is becoming an increasingly difficult task, as expectations of marketing and marketing’s activities fail to align.
 Here’s how I think marketers can make Steve Jobs-like impacts to their businesses and bring marketing into its golden age:

 What do all of these brands have in common?

 They all had their CMO move on in 2019, according to Spencer Stuart’s latest CMO movements list.
 They comment: “Transitions are happening at an unprecedented rate”.

 Why is there so much turnover at the top level of marketing?
 Dr Kim Whitler argues that fundamentally this is down to a lack of alignment between the CEO and the CMO.

 At least 70% of CEOs now expect CMOs to lead revenue growth.
 In fact, according to Gartner, the number of CEOs saying that growth is one of their top three business priorities has increased by 32% since last year.